AlaskaAirlines/auro-toast/README.md

 <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../docs/partials/description.md) -->
 <!-- The below content is automatically added from ./../docs/partials/description.md -->
-`<auro-toast>` is a [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) for the purpose of illustrating toast messages to Alaska customers.
+`<auro-toast>` is a [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) for the purpose of illustrating a toast message to Alaska customers.

+`<auro-toaster>` is a [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) for the purpose of illustrating a stack of auro-toast components.
 <!-- AURO-GENERATED-CONTENT:END -->
 <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../docs/partials/readmeAddlInfo.md) -->
 <!-- The below content is automatically added from ./../docs/partials/readmeAddlInfo.md -->